 protocol: HTTPS

 The type property determines what kind of targets this group accepts.
-For INSTANCE targets, the config block specifies the VPC, port, and protocol.
-VPC Lattice routes traffic to registered EC2 instances on the specified port.
+The config block specifies the VPC, port, and protocol.
+VPC Lattice routes traffic to registered instances on the specified port using the chosen protocol.

 Monitor target health with custom checks